Zach Cooks: College career

 Cooks averaged 8.5 points, 2.2 rebounds and 2.1 assists per game as a freshman.
 As a sophomore, he averaged 17.6 points, 4.8 rebounds and 2.1 assists per game, earning Second Team All-ASUN honors.
 On November 20, 2019, he scored a school-record 35 points in a 77–75 loss to Binghamton.
 Cooks averaged 19.7 points, 5.2 rebounds and 2.2 assists per game as a junior and repeated on the Second Team All-ASUN.
 He declared for the 2020 NBA draft after the season, but ultimately returned to NJIT.
 As a senior, Cooks averaged 17.1 points, 4.9 rebounds, and 1.5 assists per game.
 He was named to the Third Team All-America East.
 Following the season, Cooks took advantage of the additional season of eligibility granted by the NCAA and transferred to Hofstra.
 On January 22, 2022, he scored 19 points and passed the 2,000 career point mark in a 72–50 win over Northeastern.
 Cooks was named Colonial Athletic Association Sixth Man of the Year.

+Professional career

+Following his collegiate career, he signed his first contract as a professional basketball player with UBSC Graz of the Austrian Basketball Superliga in September 2022.
+In the 2022-23 regular season, he emerged as the league's leading scorer (23.2 points per game).

+On August 2, 2024, he signed with Science City Jena of the German ProA.

+On June 3, 2025, he signed with Telekom Baskets Bonn of the Basketball Bundesliga.